 UB School of Nursing has an excellent PhD program that provides a variety of resources and services to assist PhD students in academics and research.
-For example, there are seven scholarship teams in the School of Nursing that include many faculty and students doing interdisciplinary research in many areas.
+For example, there are several faculty and students in the School of Nursing conducting interdisciplinary research in many areas.

 I am interested in end-of-life research because of my nursing experience.
 I have been working closely with the intensivists in the intensive care unit (ICU) to provide care to patients with terminal illness and life-threatening conditions, so I have opportunities to talk to patients and their families regarding the psychosocial, cultural and spiritual aspects of end-of-life care.
 I was able to understand the nature of the patients/families’ struggles and then felt more capable of empathizing with them.
 These experiences motivate me to continue to pursue and advanced academic degree and knowledge for research in end-of-life care.

 After the completion of my PhD program, I want to work as a full-time faculty member whose primary responsibilities include teaching and research.